vmsimone/boston-shogi/README.md

 # boston-shogi
-website for the Boston Shogi Club
+A basic website for the Boston Shogi Association.
+Site is live at https://bostonshogi.com/